GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythTrack.md

 Those poker games forever, some kind of Lifting the Hive Mind Veil...
 Mecca women's veils.
 Some call it magic, Love and hot Tubs are the answer, and you know that!

+Future 10 years out of the *now*.

 https://www.youtube.com/watch?v=bVYXWVs0Prc

+Campbell: Libedo over Credo (ToDO: add more on MythNotes parallel file)